Feora, Priestess of the Flame

 - Hex Hammer - Low cost caster upkeep - enemies take d3 damage if casting a spell in caster's CTRL.

-- Ignite - Upkeep which gives a model/unit a buff to damage and Critical Continuous Fire on all melee attacks.
+- Ignite - COST 2, Range 6 upkeep.
+Affected model/unit gains +2 to its melee damage rolls and Critical Continuous Fire on its melee attacks.

 - Immolation - A low cost, medium pow attack spell that deals Fire Damage.

 - Wall of Fire - Low Cost upkeep - Place a wall template complete in caster's CTRL, that does't touch a model, or obstructions or obstacles.
 A model suffers a typical POW fire damage roll and continuous fire if it enters or ends activation in the wall template, and also gains concealment within it.

 Feora, Priestess of the Flame in a nutshell